Disney’s Beach and Yacht Club Restaurants Guide

 I ordered a grilled chicken sandwich here on our last stay.
-We had rented a cabana and ordered lunch from the poolside quick-service.
+We rented a cabana and ordered lunch from the poolside quick service.

 Related: Cabana Rentals at Disney World

-I’ve often ordered food from Hurricane Hanna’s and took it back to our room.
+I’ve often ordered food from Hurricane Hanna’s and then taken it back to our room.
 This spot has always been our go-to location for allergy-friendly chicken nuggets when we’ve stayed at the resort.

 You can preview the menu here on Disney’s site.